Former Corporate CEO, Innovation & Transformation Architect

 Karsten is an Unreasonable Mentor.
-Karsten was part of mentoring virtually in Fall 2020 Programs, and has advised over 64 Unreasonable companies.
+Karsten has participated in 3 programs, including Unreasonable Impact UK & Europe 2022 (Nov - Dec), and has advised over 27 Unreasonable companies.

 Karsten was the CEO of the BSH Home Appliances Group from 2013 to 2019 and the Group CEO of Giesecke & Devrient from 2005 to 2013.
 Before, he held a number of Senior Executive and General Management Positions at Philips Semiconductors (now NXP) and served as the chairman of the German government IT-Summit chapters for Health and Security between 2006 and 2013.
 Karsten also was a member of the High-Tech Innovation Advisory Board to the German government between 2009 and 2013.